-Miraida received her MLIS from Rutgers in May 2012 with a certificate in digital libraries.
-As a student in the library program at Rutgers, she worked on a variety of digital library projects including launching a digital library of heraldry at the National Library of Puerto Rico in 2011.
-After obtaining the MLIS, she was the taxonomist at 1stdibs, a curated online marketplace of antiques, design, fashion and fine jewelry.
+I previously received my MLIS from Rutgers in May 2012 with a certificate in digital libraries.
+As a student in the library program at Rutgers, I worked on a variety of digital library projects including launching a digital library of heraldry at the National Library of Puerto Rico in 2011.
+After obtaining the MLIS, I was the taxonomist at 1stdibs, a curated online marketplace of antiques, design, fashion and fine jewelry.

-Prior to the MLIS, Miraida worked in trade book publishing for 9 years.
-She focused mostly on international export sales to Latin American and the Caribbean, as well as importing Spanish language books for the US market.
+Prior to the MLIS, I worked in trade book publishing for 9 years, focusing mostly on international export sales to Latin American and the Caribbean, as well as importing Spanish language books for the US market.

-Miraida holds a M.A. in 19th & 20th Century French History and Culture from New York University's Institute of French Studies.
+I hold a M.A. in 19th & 20th French Studies from New York University's Institute of French Studies.

-She has presented on digital libraries and taxonomy at NJLA and SLA, as well as presented posters at IFLA and NJLA.
-Miraida lives in Brooklyn, NY, where you can often find her running in Prospect Park.
+I have presented on digital libraries and taxonomy at NJLA and SLA, as well as presented posters at IFLA and NJLA.

 "Starting a Taxonomy Project: Case Study."
 2013 Special Libraries Association Annual Conference, San Diego, CA. 9 June 2013.
 Panel Participant.